gramener/eda/README.md

 #### Functional capability to read any file format and provide a tabular exportable format containing :

-##### Bivariate Tables for:
+##### Bivariate Tables for

     - Categorical - Categorical Variable : Cross Tab of Count and Proportion of Records
     - Numeric - Categorical Variable : Sum, Average, Min, Max of Records

-##### Bivariate Plots:
+##### Bivariate Plots

     - Numeric - Categorical Variable : Bar Plot for Sum, Average, Min, Max Records
     - Numeric - Numeric : Scatter Plot and Correlation Plot

 ##### To conduct univariate analysis do the following.